 Rose Bowl Stadium Rules and Prohibited Items

-The Rose Bowl Stadium has implemented a clear bag policy for all events at the Rose Bowl Stadium, including the upcoming Rose Bowl Game.
+The Rose Bowl Stadium has implemented a clear bag policy for all events at the Rose Bowl Stadium.
 We encourage fans to conform to the policy prior to arriving at the Rose Bowl Stadium.
-If you are in need of a clear bag, please click here for a map of our fan assistance and public tailgate locations to receive yours.
+Otherwise large purses and bags must be returned to vehicle or checked in for a fee of $10 at one of the stadium's item check-in tents.

 - 12" x 6" x 12" Clear Plastic Bag